-William Turner, in his Names of Herbes (1548), said of this plant that it "groweth in Dover cliffes where I have onely seene it in al my lyfe.
+William Turner, in his Names of Herbes (1548), said of this plant that it "groweth in Dover cliffes where I have onely seene it in all my lyfe.
 It may be named in english sea cole".
 (That is, what Turner called the sea version of "colewurtes, cole or keele"; but not, it appears, equated with Sea-kale.)
 This sighting at Dover, where it still grows, is the earliest record for this species in the British Isles, and the East Kent population has the best claim for native status.
 It has been pointed out that elsewhere in the British Isles many occurrences have been ephemeral, often in proximity to towns and villages, and most extant populations seem to have originated from cultivation.
-It has also been suggested that the species is a Roman introduction, although if this suggestion vc 15; never more than casual in vc 16.

-is applied to the East Kent populations, it raises a question as to the status of the corresponding occurrences on the French chalk cliffs of the channel coast.
+It has also been suggested that the species is a Roman introduction, although if this suggestion is applied to the East Kent populations, it raises a question as to the status of the corresponding occurrences on the French chalk cliffs of the channel coast.